Notes from Underground

 So, it was always obvious to me that the two-party system was just a pragmatic arrangement to ensure the complacency of the populace.
 It worked well enough to keep politicians on their toes, insofar as they always had a “loyal opposition” in the form of the other party, which nevertheless completely agreed with them on all the important matters of governance.
 By maintaining the appearance of providing a choice every four years, it enabled a release of tension that might otherwise build up into some kind of revolutionary or insurrectionist movement.

 All the potential leaders of any anti-government movement were sequestered in their little DC lobbyist offices or their little think-tank seminars, planning for the day when public opinion would shift again and they would get their chance to ride the wave.
 Those who didn’t want to play the game were marginalized as radicals or extremists and ignored.
-Anyone ignored on a large scale is not a credible threat to order, they are just isolated nuts.
+Anyone ignored on a large scale is not a credible threat to order; they are just isolated nuts.
 They may be very principled nuts who are happy with their self-contained rationalizations, but they are not actually part of the broader society.

 This is where the so-called third parties exist.
 Their function is to work tirelessly to play with ideas that are unacceptable to the two major parties, but which nevertheless might get the attention of a portion of the public.
 In that way, if a fringe policy proposal ever does get popular opinion behind it, one or both of the major parties can just pick it up and use it after it has broad support, without sacrificing their credibility, and their voting public, beforehand.
 They are the bush league for ideas that seem wacky but may someday get to play in the big league.
 The third parties themselves will never win broadly, because as parties they are undemocratic: they can never represent, even by passive consent, a majority position.